-I remember my Grandma Olson would always have a little something sweet after dinner, and before going to bed.
-It usually consisted of a bowl of vanilla ice cream with this dreamy chocolate sauce.
+My Grandma Olson would always have a little something sweet after dinner or before going to bed.
+It usually consisted of a bowl of vanilla ice cream with this dreamy hot fudge sauce.
 I was only a kid; but, I knew this was the ultimate.
 It was not from a squeeze bottle.
 She would take squares of chocolate, melt them with sugar and butter, and create what I was pretty sure what they served in heaven.

-There is an emergency stash of bittersweet chocolate in the pantry.
-This time around I didn’t have any so it was a good idea that I ran to the market for dinner.
-The evening pretty much played out like this.
-I poured a glass of red wine, put some Les Nubians on (doesn’t chocolate warrant sultry music), tore open the chocolate, unwrapped some butter, and started mixing heaven with a little sugar and heavy cream.
-Fifteen minutes later, I was on the couch, filling that “missing you” void.
+Usually I have an emergency stash of bittersweet chocolate in my pantry for last minute treats like this.
+Luckily I grabbed some when I ran to the market before dinner.
+The evening played out like this, I poured a glass of red wine, put on Les Nubians on (doesn’t chocolate warrant sultry music), tore open the chocolate, unwrapped the butter, and started mixing heaven with a little sugar and heavy cream.
+Fifteen minutes later, I was on the couch, filling that missing Lenny void.

-You can get as creative as you want when making this recipe.
-Sometimes I add a little orange peel or lemon.
-Maybe a sprinkle of smoked cherry wood salt.
-Or a shot of bourbon.
-Or just as Grandma used to make it … pure chocolate goodness.
+You can get as creative as you want when making this hot fudge sauce recipe.
+Sometimes I toss in a zested orange peel or a sprinkle of smoked sea salt.
+A shot of bourbon takes it up a notch too.